Speed limits

 Speeding complaints

-If you think vehicles are regularly travelling in excess of the permitted speed limit, raise this with Suffolk Police.
-On Suffolk Police website you can find the Safer Neighbourhood Team in your area.
+If you think vehicles are regularly travelling in excess of the permitted speed limit, find the Safer Neighbourhood Team in your area for Suffolk Police.

 Although only the Police can enforce the speed limit, the public can also get involved in helping raise awareness of speeding through the Community Speedwatch programme.
 The Suffolk Roadsafe website has more information about the Community Speedwatch programme.